tart/tart-monitoring/README.md

 		[-q] [-s seconds] [-w limits] [-c limits]
 ```

--h hostname		Hostname to connect to the MySQL server.
+-H hostname		Hostname to connect to the MySQL server.

--p port			Port to connect to the MySQL server.
+-P port			Port to connect to the MySQL server.

 -u username		Username to connect to the MySQL server.